MileHacker Logo

 • Facilities: Check-in counters, duty-free shops, restaurants, currency exchange, ATMs, VIP lounges, free Wi-Fi.

-• Transfers: Use authorized airport taxis or ride-sharing apps (Uber, Didi, Cabify) to reach the airport.
+• Transfers: Use authorized airport cabs or ride-sharing-sharing apps (Uber, Didi, Cabify) to reach the airport.

 • Public Transport: Metro or Metrobus also connects to MEX, but plan extra time for luggage and crowds.